Kyun Tum Say Itna Pyar Hai

 Kyun Tum Say Itna Pyar Hai is a 2005 Pakistani Urdu-language film starring Arbaaz Khan, Veena Malik, Babrik Shah, Ajab Gul, and Sana Nawaz.
-This is the second directorial project of Ajab Gul after Khoey Ho Tum Kahan.
-This film is directed by Ajab Gul.
+It was the second directorial project of Ajab Gul after Khoey Ho Tum Kahan.
+This film was directed by Ajab Gul.

 Plot

 The families of the two, a former judge (Nadeem) and ex-chief minister (Talat Hussain) are interlinked by nuptials but do not serve as bonds.
 Talat is a power-hungry politician who resorts to anything—bribery, killings, abductions—to achieve his goals.
 He is currently under investigation, and the man leading the case is Nadeem's character, a traditional upstanding citizen and a champion of values and justice.

 The only blemish in Nadeem’s life is his two wives, one being Ajab Gul’s mother with whom he has a strained relationship.
 Police officer Babrak Shah by the other wife is acknowledged as his son and so the stepbrothers have a strong dislike for each other.
 They also share the love of the same girl (Talat's daughter played by Veena Malik) whose marriage to Babrak deepens the enmity and a sense of deprivation in Gul.

-Renowned television and film actors such as Tahira Wasti and Nighat Chaudhry play supporting roles in the movie.
+Television and film actors such as Tahira Wasti and Nighat Chaudhry play supporting roles in the movie.